TheTechSearch

 Check Price on Amazon

 The Jabra Elite 10 Gen 2 don't win any single category outright, but they're excellent at everything.
-Where they truly shine is call quality — if you take a lot of phone calls, these are the earbuds to get.
+Where they truly shine is call quality.
+If you take a lot of phone calls, these are the earbuds to get.
 The 6-microphone array with wind noise reduction makes you sound clear even in noisy environments.

 Dolby Atmos spatial audio works across both iOS and Android (unlike Apple's Spatial Audio), and the semi-open design is one of the most comfortable fits we've tested.
 You can wear these for hours without fatigue.